-In October 2018 St. Luke's participated in College of Southern Idaho Employee and Spouse Health Fair.
+In October 2018, St. Luke's participated in College of Southern Idaho Employee and Spouse Health Fair.
 Occupational Health and Wellbeing nurses provided flu shots for benefit eligible employees and spouses during this time and answered wellness related questions.
-Collaboration with the college continues to be a priority.
-The City of Twin Falls continues to provide annual wellness screenings for their employees and spouses enrolled on Select Health Plan as well with 95% involvement in 2016, 98% in 2017 and 98% in 2018.
+Collaboration with the college continues to be a priority with the college having hubs in the city of Jerome, Hailey and Gooding Idaho as well.
+The City of Jerome continues to engage with St. Luke's to provide health information.
+In the Fall of 2018, St. Luke's attended their employee health fair providing health information with Air St. Luke's, Wellness, Community Health and MSTI in attendance.
+Nurses provided on-site blood pressure checks to employees and spouse of the city.
+They performed over 100 checks at the event.

 Lastly our clinics have continued to screen for Body Mass Index (BMI) during regular physician visits and routine checkups.
 When patients are identified as being overweight or obese, primary care physicians (PCP) provide counseling and direction towards local weight management programs.
-Our PCP's have achieved 42% of all patients being screened for BMI.
+Our PCP's have achieved 46% of all patients being screened for BMI.